 - Increased insurance rates for years to come

 And when you factor in the punishments that affect your ability to earn a living, it only gets worse:

 - Jail time: from 24 hours up to 30 years

 - Suspension of your driver’s license for long periods of time

 - Mandatory community service: Minimum 32 hours up to 240 hours, half of which must be trash pickup

-And the more DUI arrests you have, the more stringent the punishments become.
+If you are a repeat offender, the penalties for multiple DUI convictions only get worse.
 Here’s what else the law has in store for repeat offenders:

 - Ignition Interlock device on your car for a period of years at your expense